OPR-group-BNITM/vimop/README.md

 Open the application and enter the github url of this repository under Launch -> Import workflow -> Import from Github.
 Once you added the workflow, launch it but check the box Input Options -> Install latest default data base.
-This process will install the data base into your home directory.
+This process will download and install the data base into your home directory.
-It may take a while, since the database has to be downloaded and it's quite huge.
+This will probably take a while.
 Afterwards you can launch the pipeline to analyse data.
 You can also click "run demo analysis".

 ### Options